 Hospital compound pharmacies can formulate these admixtures even in short supply — but not without the IV bag components.
 The drug shortage list has fallen by almost half in the past three years.
 However, there is no quick fix here for underlying challenges.

 For now, compound pharmacies may have to drastically expand and improve current facilities to fill sterile admixture demands.
 New supply chains for many generic drugs and IV drugs will have to go online with documented patient safe compliant manufacturing systems.

-The new drug inspectorate team investigators at FDA will not be casual with their inspection approach, neither will they be in a big rush to give a clean bill of health to the facilities under inspection.
+Nevertheless, the new drug inspectorate team investigators at FDA will not be casual with their inspection approach, neither will they be in a big rush to give a clean bill of health to the facilities under inspection.

 The current inspection focus will be on sterile compound pharmacies and overseas generic manufacturers.
-The current focus on compound pharmacies will turn up many sterile compliance gaps and limited sterile bench top space to meet these sterile drug shortage mitigation plans.
+However, the current focus on compound pharmacies will turn up many sterile compliance gaps.
+Limited sterile benchtop space to meet these sterile drug shortage mitigation plans.

 Simply waiting passively for supply chain improvement will be a painful endeavor.
 FDA may have to consider fostering domestic growth mitigation supply chain strategies for the Pharma industry.
-The current focus will be for FDA to bulk up international offices in the generic drug manufacturing sector of the world for increased supply.
+The current focus will be for the FDA to bulk up international offices in the generic drug manufacturing sector of the world for increased supply.